Martine teaches several workshops a year at ICP and organizes a yearly one week intensive Master Photography Retreat in the South of France.

-THE PHOTOGRAPHY MASTER RETREAT, in its fifth edition, will be held from July 6 to 13, 2019 for a select group of fourteen participants who will be chosen by the mentors from submitted applications which are due latest by March 3, 2019.
-It is designed for professional and aspiring professional photographers – fine art, conceptual, and documentary – who are passionate about their work and want to take it to the next level.
+THE PHOTOGRAPHY MASTER RETREAT, in its fifth edition, will be held from July 6 to 13, 2019 for a select group of fourteen participants who are chosen by the mentors from submitted applications, due latest by March 3, 2019.
+Designed for professional and aspiring professional photographers – fine art, conceptual, and documentary – who are passionate about their work and want to take it to the next level.

 The Retreat helps each of the select group of 16 students REFLECT on their trajectory, RETHINK their projects and REFOCUS on a clearer course.
 The three mentors are committed to taking individual students to their highest photographic potential in a creative, supportive, and enjoyable environment.

 Founded by Martine Fougeron in 2014 in order to “create a new kind of gathering, a Retreat, where photographers can safely and productively retire for a week, It is a communal atmosphere where fellow artists can be mentored by key professionals and also enrich each other.
 Sharing my family house which has been my creative refuge for the past 40 years is the perfect haven for The Photography Master Retreat.”

 Martine Fougeron is a member of the faculty at ICP- The International Center of Photography.

 April 10- June 12, 2019.
 Wed 1:00-3:00 PM.
 10 week ICP on- line class.